koswald/VBScript/examples/Presentation.md

 ## Requirements

+You must have run [Setup.vbs], which installs the VBScript extensions used by [Presentation.vbs].

 [Presentation.vbs] may require changes to Windows settings in order to work properly.

 Specifically, you may want to increase the value that controls when the following components go to sleep or turn off for both AC (plugged in) and DC (battery):